 7/10 for the VW campervan

 Yurts are undeniably cool and are far cosier than they first appear.
 These tipi-like structures originated in Mongolia and have been adapted for modern camping use.
 Each Yurt is typically built with a sturdy wooden frame and has a tough canvas exterior.
 They are English Precipitation-proof.
-Don’t worry about being cold because they are equipped with a wood burning stove and many furnishing are provided such as blankets and sheep skin rugs.
-A fantastic glamping site is Bivouac in North Yorkshire which has eight Yurts, several log cabins and a bunk barn.
+Don’t worry about being cold because they are equipped with a wood burning stove and many furnishings are provided such as blankets and sheep skin rugs.
+A fantastic glamping site is Bivouac in North Yorkshire, which has eight Yurts, several log cabins and a bunk barn.
 You can also explore Yurt buying options at http://www.yurtsforlife.com/.

 Good points: Stylish, cosy and something out-of the ordinary.

 Bad points: You have to go to the Yurts rather than taking them with you.